 It’s not very helpful to suggest that you need to hire a PPC expert with great communication skills.
 That’s obvious.
 But actually doing so is not as easy as it sounds.
 You have to determine whether your Google Ads manager has the right mix of these skills.

 There are four elements that illustrate whether a PPC manager will converse with authority to your clients:

 - They are timely.
 Your PPC manager needs to understand how often they should correspond with your clients.
 They also need to know which medium is most appropriate for the information they are conveying.

 - They are authoritative.
-There needs to be a sense of clarity, expertise, and confidence that clients perceive when liaising with your Google AdWords manager.
+There needs to be a sense of clarity, expertise, and confidence that clients perceive when liaising with your Google Ads manager.

 - They are technically competent.
 They need to know the language and subject matter of the PPC campaigns.
 In the same way that you wouldn’t buy a car from someone who didn’t know it’s technical capacity, your clients wouldn’t buy PPC management from an account manager who doesn’t understand the elements of a campaign.
 This technical knowledge also comes into play when your client doesn’t understand the language of PPC themselves.
 If your PPC manager can educate the client and explain the results of the campaign in a way that they understand, it is going to create a positive perception of your agency.

 - They are empathetic.
 As well as being technically competent, your account managers need to show empathy to the business owner who is paying for the service.
 All the technical stuff doesn’t matter if they can’t feel the change in their business as a result of the work you are doing.

 Let’s take a closer look at how your PPC manager can illustrate all four of these traits, sound like an expert to your clients, and boost your client retention in the process.